panagiks/reverse_shell/README.md

 As always if you have any suggestion, bug report or complain feel free to contact me.

-*[1]The idead for XORing as well as the skeleton for the client came from (http://www.primalsecurity.net) so if you like this pack of scripts you'll probably love what they do
+*[1]The idea for XORing as well as the skeleton for the client came from (http://www.primalsecurity.net) so if you like this pack of scripts you'll probably love what they do

 *[2]Again check primalsecurity.net's perfect blogpost about producing an .exe